masud1901/bangla-rag-pipeline/README.md

 ## 🎯 Assessment Questions & Answers

 ### What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?
-**Answer**: We implemented a robust, hybrid text extraction strategy using **PyMuPDF (`fitz`)** for digitally native text and **Tesseract OCR** for image-based or scanned text.
+**Answer**: I implemented a robust, hybrid text extraction strategy using **PyMuPDF (`fitz`)** for digitally native text and **Tesseract OCR** for image-based or scanned text.

 - **Why this approach?**
     - **PyMuPDF** is exceptionally fast and accurate for extracting text directly embedded within a PDF.
-It served as our primary, high-speed extractor.
+It served as my primary, high-speed extractor.
-    - **Tesseract OCR** was our essential fallback for pages that returned little or no text from PyMuPDF, indicating they were images.
+    - **Tesseract OCR** was my essential fallback for pages that returned little or no text from PyMuPDF, indicating they were images.
 Tesseract has strong support for the Bengali language (`ben`), which was critical for processing the "HSC Bangla 1st paper" document.
-    - To optimize performance, we implemented **parallel processing** for the OCR step and **cached the results**, making subsequent ingestions of the same document almost instantaneous.
+    - To optimize performance, I implemented **parallel processing** for the OCR step and **cached the results**, making subsequent ingestions of the same document almost instantaneous.

 - **Formatting Challenges Faced**:
     - **Mixed Content**: The primary PDF contained both digital text and scanned pages, making a single extraction method insufficient.
-Our hybrid approach solved this automatically.
+My hybrid approach solved this automatically.
     - **Two-Column Layouts**: Some pages featured two-column text, which can disrupt reading order.
-While our current method extracts text linearly, it proved sufficient for good retrieval.
+While my current method extracts text linearly, it proved sufficient for good retrieval.
     - **OCR Inaccuracies**: OCR on Bengali text, especially with older prints, sometimes struggled with complex conjunct characters (যুক্তবর্ণ).
-This is a known challenge that our system mitigates but highlights an area for future improvement.
+This is a known challenge that my system mitigates but highlights an area for future improvement.

 ### What chunking strategy did you choose and why do you think it works well for semantic retrieval?
-**Answer**: We chose the **`RecursiveCharacterTextSplitter`**, a sophisticated strategy that preserves the semantic integrity of the text.
+**Answer**: I chose the **`RecursiveCharacterTextSplitter`**, a sophisticated strategy that preserves the semantic integrity of the text.

 - **Why it's effective for semantic retrieval**:
     - **Maintains Cohesion**: This method attempts to split text along a prioritized list of separators, starting with the most semantically significant ones.
-For our Bengali content, we defined a custom separator list: `["।", "?", "!", "\n\n", "\n", " "]`.
+For my Bengali content, I defined a custom separator list: `["।", "?", "!", "\n\n", "\n", " "]`.
 This means the splitter tries to keep full paragraphs and sentences intact before resorting to smaller splits, which is crucial for generating meaningful embeddings.
-    - **Optimal Chunk Size**: We configured a `chunk_size` of 1000 characters.
+    - **Optimal Chunk Size**: I configured a `chunk_size` of 1000 characters.
 This is a balance—large enough to contain a complete idea but small enough to provide a focused, low-noise context for the LLM.
-    - **Contextual Overlap**: We set a `chunk_overlap` of 200 characters.
+    - **Contextual Overlap**: I set a `chunk_overlap` of 200 characters.
 This creates a "sliding window" between chunks, ensuring that concepts spanning a chunk boundary are fully captured in at least one of the chunks, preventing context loss.

-By creating chunks that are semantically whole, we generate more accurate vector representations, leading directly to more relevant and precise search results.
+By creating chunks that are semantically whole, I generate more accurate vector representations, leading directly to more relevant and precise search results.

 ### What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?
-**Answer**: We implemented a powerful **dual-embedding strategy**, leveraging two state-of-the-art models simultaneously: **Cohere's `embed-multilingual-v3.0`** and **OpenAI's `text-embedding-3-small`**.
+**Answer**: I implemented a powerful **dual-embedding strategy**, leveraging two state-of-the-art models simultaneously: **Cohere's `embed-multilingual-v3.0`** and **OpenAI's `text-embedding-3-small`**.

 - **Why a dual-model approach?**
     - **Cohere `embed-multilingual-v3.0`**: This model was specifically chosen for its exceptional performance in over 100 languages, including Bengali.
-It excels at creating a shared "meaning space" where similar concepts in different languages are mapped to nearby vectors, which is perfect for our core multilingual requirement.
+It excels at creating a shared "meaning space" where similar concepts in different languages are mapped to nearby vectors, which is perfect for my core multilingual requirement.
     - **OpenAI `text-embedding-3-small`**: This is a highly performant and efficient model that provides a robust, general-purpose understanding of text.
-We included it to capture nuances and to provide a complementary perspective on the text's meaning.
+I included it to capture nuances and to provide a complementary perspective on the text's meaning.

 - **How it works**:
-    During ingestion, every chunk is embedded using both models and stored in separate collections in our ChromaDB vector store.
-During a query, the user's question is also embedded twice, and we search both collections.
+    During ingestion, every chunk is embedded using both models and stored in separate collections in my ChromaDB vector store.
+During a query, the user's question is also embedded twice, and I search both collections.
 This ensemble approach increases the chances of finding the most relevant content by drawing from the unique strengths of two different world-class models.

 ### How are you comparing the query with your stored chunks?
 Why did you choose this similarity method and storage setup?
-**Answer**: Our retrieval process is a multi-stage pipeline designed for high precision, using **ChromaDB** for storage, **Cosine Similarity** for the initial search, and **Cohere's Rerank** for refinement.
+**Answer**: My retrieval process is a multi-stage pipeline designed for high precision, using **ChromaDB** for storage, **Cosine Similarity** for the initial search, and **Cohere's Rerank** for refinement.

-- **Storage (ChromaDB)**: We chose ChromaDB because it's a lightweight, developer-friendly, and open-source vector database that is easy to containerize and deploy.
-Its file-based persistence is perfect for our project, ensuring embeddings are saved across sessions.
+- **Storage (ChromaDB)**: I chose ChromaDB because it's a lightweight, developer-friendly, and open-source vector database that is easy to containerize and deploy.
+Its file-based persistence is perfect for my project, ensuring embeddings are saved across sessions.
 - **Similarity Search (Cosine Similarity)**: This is the standard for comparing high-dimensional text embeddings.
 It measures the angle between two vectors, focusing purely on their semantic direction rather than their magnitude.
 This makes it excellent at identifying chunks with similar *meaning*, regardless of their length.
-- **Refinement (Cohere Rerank)**: This is our critical final step.
-After retrieving an initial set of chunks with cosine similarity, we pass them to Cohere's Rerank endpoint.
+- **Refinement (Cohere Rerank)**: This is my critical final step.
+After retrieving an initial set of chunks with cosine similarity, I pass them to Cohere's Rerank endpoint.
 This is a more advanced model (a cross-encoder) that directly compares the query text against each chunk to produce a highly accurate relevance score.
 This significantly improves the final quality of the context sent to the LLM, ensuring only the most relevant information is used to generate the answer.

 ### How do you ensure that the question and the document chunks are compared meaningfully?
 What would happen if the query is vague or missing context?
-**Answer**: We ensure meaningful comparison through our multi-layered retrieval and generation strategy.
+**Answer**: I ensure meaningful comparison through my multi-layered retrieval and generation strategy.

 - **Ensuring Meaningful Comparison**:
     1.  **Dual-Embedding Ensemble**: Using two distinct, high-quality embedding models provides a more robust semantic match than relying on a single model's interpretation.
     2.  **Sophisticated Reranking**: The Cohere Rerank model acts as a powerful judge, re-ordering the initial search results based on a deeper, contextual comparison between the query and each chunk.
-This is our primary mechanism for ensuring relevance.
+This is my primary mechanism for ensuring relevance.
     3.  **Context-Aware Prompting**: The final prompt sent to the LLM is engineered to instruct it to synthesize an answer *exclusively* from the provided, reranked context, which minimizes hallucinations.

 - **Handling Vague or Context-Free Queries**:
-    Our system is designed to handle ambiguity gracefully.
+    My system is designed to handle ambiguity gracefully.
 If a query like "tell me more" is entered:
     - The initial vector search might retrieve a broad set of thematically related chunks.
     - The reranking model will attempt to find the most relevant chunks from this set, but the relevance scores may be low.
     - The LLM, seeing a diverse and potentially unfocused context, is instructed to either synthesize a general summary based on the available information or, if the context is completely irrelevant, to state that it cannot provide a specific answer from the documents.
 This prevents the model from inventing information.